ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 {% include linkedHeading.html heading="Reducing emissions" level=3 %}
-To reduce device energy (as opposed to network) the same data is useful as per the reporting, that is the energy on typical device types for typical usage scaled out by the number of users and devices.
+To reduce device energy (as opposed to network) the same data is useful as per the reporting; that is the energy on typical device types for typical usage scaled out by the number of users and devices.
 Location doesn't matter for the purpose of reducing emissions as it can't be controlled for customers.

 Normally a site or app will be owned by a particular team so this is much easier to map than for servers running the software of many teams.
 The exception is a micro-frontend architecture or an app with many plugins where certain pages or page sections are very power hungry compared to others.
 The power hungry pages should identifiable via energy profiling so that the total energy can be attributed to the separate pages and teams for driving improvement.

 For networking, as shown in the diagram below API endpoints should be mapped to business services and the development teams or SaaS products responsible. e.g. an app calls 15 different services but 80% of traffic is to one of them then 80% of emissions can be attributed to that team.
 Attribution may be done by number of requests and/or data transferred; there's not a definitive right way as data transferred would capture large unnessary payloads but miss cases of excessive TLS connections being setup by a very "chatty" API.
+The cause of the excess network calls may be with the service team or with the app/website team but by identifying both sides of this a conversation can be had to reduce these emissions and there can be additional benefits like battery life.
+As mentioned earlier, this level of analysis is only worth doing if the user base is significant.

 <img style="max-width: 550px" class="none" alt="" src="/assets/images/estate/api_to_business.png" />